MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-trials.md

 The following functions aren't available when you exceed capacity:

 - Create a model or a new version of a model.
 - Run a model within Power Apps or in a Power Automate flow.
   - You can still share your model with another user.
 They can run it using their own AI Builder capacity if they have a valid trial.
 - Scheduled model run or retrain.
   - Some scenarios allow scheduled run or retrain, which is configured on the model settings panel.
 These scheduled tasks fail when you exceed capacity.
 Therefore, data isn't refreshed, and the model isn't retrained.

 To continue using AI Builder when you exceed capacity, [purchase AI Builder add-on](credit-management.md#get-entitlement-to-ai-builder-credits), and [allocate capacity](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits) to your environments.

-When you extend a trial (after expiration), capacity is reset.
+When you extend a trial after expiration, capacity is reset.
 You can again run and train your models, and create new ones.
 Scheduled run and retrain instances resume according to the existing settings.

-You cannot extend a trial before expiration.
+You can't extend a trial before expiration.

-## AI Builder Trial FAQ
+## AI Builder trial FAQ

-See also [AI Builder Licensing FAQ](credit-management.md#ai-builder-licensing-faq) in AI Builder licensing page.
+For answers to frequently asked questions, go to [AI Builder licensing FAQ](credit-management.md#ai-builder-licensing-faq) in the *AI Builder licensing and credit management* article.

 ### I exceeded my trial capacity.
 What can I do?

-- You can [purchase AI Builder Add On](credit-management.md#get-entitlement-to-ai-builder-credits)  and [allocate capacity](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits) to your environment
+- You can [purchase the AI Builder add-on](credit-management.md#get-entitlement-to-ai-builder-credits) and [allocate capacity](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits) to your environment.

-- You can wait for your trial to expire, then extend your trial: this adds new capacity.
+- You can wait for your trial to expire, then extend your trial.
+This adds new capacity.

-- You can also share your existing model with another user who still has active trial with capacity.
+- You can share your existing model with another user who still has active trial with capacity.

 ### What happens after my trial license expires?

 After your AI Builder trial license expires, or if you exceed capacity:

 - Your models aren't deleted.

-- You have to [purchase AI Builder Add-On](credit-management.md#get-entitlement-to-ai-builder-credits) to continue using your AI models.
+- You need to [purchase AI Builder add-on](credit-management.md#get-entitlement-to-ai-builder-credits) to continue using your AI models.
 - An administrator must [allocate AI Builder capacity](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits) to any environment where you want to use AI Builder.
 - You can't create or modify AI Builder models, and no new inference is possible when the trial expires if you don't purchase a license.
 - You can also extend your trial, but only for a limited number of times.

 ### What happens to my data and models when my AI Builder trial expires?